po1sigala/live/02-Lesson-Plans/Part-Time/09-Week_NodeJS/README.md

 * The transition from client-side development to Node.js can be challenging for students.
 This lesson plan is a gentle introduction to the fundamentals.

 * If students question why they are learning Node.js, emphasize the client-server model.
+The client server model is something one must be able to explain and build as a full stack developer.
+Knowing the difference between the client and the server and how they relate to each other is a common interview question.

 * Ensure that students have already installed Node.js on their computers before coming to class.

-  * Direct students to the [Mac installation instructions](../../../01-Class-Content/09-NodeJS/04-Important/nodejs-install-mac.md) or the [Windows installation instructions](../../../01-Class-Content/09-NodeJS/04-Important/nodejs-install-win.md) for help.
+  * Direct students to the [Node Installation Page](https://nodejs.org/en/download/).
+Please recommend that they install the `LTS` version for their current operating system.

+  * To ensure all students have Node installed, they should see a version number after running the following in the terminal:

+    ```sh
+    node -v
+    v12.16.3
+    ```
 ## Career Connection

 * Remind students that related Career Services material can be found in their [Career Connections folder](../../../01-Class-Content/09-NodeJS/04-Important/CAREER-CONNECTION.md).